-During the operating period; the impacts will be low, as the access of foreigners to the area will be prevented by wire fence, there will be no working personnel, and absorbent panels will be used.
-Moderate impacts during operation will occur during maintenance and repair.
-The water to be used in the washing of the panels and the wastes that will occur due to panel changes are possible effects.
+During the operation period, the risks and impacts are expected to be low in magnitude, as the access of people to the area will be prevented by wire fence, there will be no working personnel, and absorbent panels will be used to avoid impacts on birds.
+It is expected that impacts during operation will mainly occur during maintenance and repair.
+The water to be used to wash the panels and the waste generated in order to change the panels are possible effects.
+As the panel washing process will be in the form of spraying and brushing, no wastewater will be generated, and good waste management practices will be implemented by sorting waste and sending it to licensed facilities.

-Procedures, control plans will be prepared and monitoring will be carried out in order to reduce the impacts during the construction and operation phases.
+Procedures and control plans will be prepared and monitoring will be carried out in order to reduce the impacts during the construction and operation phases.

-ESMP is considered as living document that requires regular review and update with respect to the potential changes in environmental and social conditions as the project progresses.
-The Bağyurdu OIZ together with its sub-contractors are responsible for the implementation of the ESMP.
-The Bağyurdu OIZ is committed to follow WB ESSs, IFC PS, as well as the Guidelines of the World Bank Group (IFC Environmental, Health and Safety Guidelines (EHSs)).
+ESMP is considered as living document that requires regular reviews and update with respect to the potential changes in environmental and social conditions as the project progresses.
+The Bağyurdu OIZ together with its Contractor are responsible for the implementation of the ESMP.
+The Bağyurdu OIZ is committed to follow WB ESSs as well as the guidelines of the World Bank Group (Environmental, Health and Safety (EHS) Guidelines).

-It is thought that the project will have positive effects as the energy need will be provided from renewable energy and it will be an incentive for the industrialists of the region and other OIZs.
+It is thought that the project will have positive effects as the energy need will be provided from renewable energy sources and it will be an incentive for the industrialists of the region and other OIZs.

-1. INTRODUCTION
+1.INTRODUCTION